-In addition to completion of the core courses listed above, the Practical Nursing program requires students in competitive selection to complete the Psychological Service Bureau (PSB) Health Occupations Aptitude Examination, Edition 3.
-Please refer to the Admissions section (p.
-24) of this catalog for details of the Competitive Selection Process applicant requirements and scoring method.
+In addition to completion of the core courses listed above, the Practical Nursing program requires students in competitive selection to complete the Kaplan Entrance Exam for Nursing.
+Please refer to the Admissions section of this catalog for details of the Competitive Selection Process applicant requirements and scoring method.
 Additional information is also available on the PN program web page.

-Students ranked with the highest overall scores for required course completion and PSB Exam will be selected for program admission.
+Students ranked with the highest overall scores for required course completion and Kaplan Entrance Exam for Nursing will be selected for program admission.